panulogic/cisf/README.md

 The module CISF.js exports an object with the API-functions shown above.
-You  can  easily take in just the functions you want  with  ES6 destructuring assignment.
+You  can  easily take in just the functions you want  by using the ES6 destructuring assignment.
 For instance:

     const { ok, x }  = require ('CISF');